Ircama/ELM327-emulator/README.md

 By default the header is not included in the ECU response.
 To add it, use the AT command *ATH1* or `emulator.counters['cmd_use_header'] = True`.

 The default ECU header is ECU_ADDR_E (e.g., "7E0", producing answer "7E8"; ref. *obd_message.py*).
 Use `cmd_header` to customize it.

+The last executed command is stored in `cmd_last_cmd`.
+This is used to repeat the command when the 'fast' option is set (command repetition, through a newline).

 Each time the interface is reset by an *ATZ* command, the special setters are restored to their default settings and any specific customization needs to be issued again.
 Use `emulator.presets` in order to preset the special setters so that they are applied as default values each time the interface is opened by an application.
 Example: